-The estimated cost of installing the earthing switches is \$100.000 each, a total of \$900,000 for the installations at Berri and Red Cliffs.
-This cost has been estimated on the basis of a quotation to supply and fit the earth switches obtained from a qualified supplier, early in 2012.
+The estimated cost of installing the earthing switches is \$100.000 each, a total of \$880,000 for the installations at Berri and Red Cliffs.
+This cost has been estimated on the basis of a quotation to supply and fit the earth switches obtained from a qualified supplier, early in 2012 and is inclusive of 10% on-cost.